samreetj/Stats/README.md

     Causes of the increase in mental health issues.
     Positive and negative aspects of modern human life.
     Leading factors of mental health issues for mothers, fathers, and children.

+    The Project 6 dataset reflects the answers of ten respondents about:
+      How much they agree or disagree with the following approaches to feminism:
+        Difference-denying feminism
+        Difference-removing feminism
+        Difference-honoring feminism
+       Which approach they believe has had the biggest cultural impact in the last few decades.
+       If they are or have been a mother.